By Dr. Melina Roberts, Advanced Naturopathic Medical Clinic

 Dr. Russell Blaylock, a board-certified neurosurgeon and author of “Excitotoxins: The Taste that Kills” explains that MSG is an excitotoxin, meaning that it overexcites cells leading to damage or death of cells.
 Glutamate, the amino acid, is a neurotransmitter that works as a nerve impulse transmitter in the brain as well as other parts of the body.
 When MSG is consumed, our glutamate receptors can become overstimulated and can cause damage to nerve cells or heart cells and so on.

 Short-term symptoms of MSG include: numbness, tingling, burning sensation, chest pain, difficulty breathing, headaches, nausea, rapid heartbeat, drowsiness or weakness.
+Some people may use cannabidiol for nausea treatment as well as trying to treat some of the other symptoms such as headaches, chest pains, and trouble breathing.

 When reading labels, the following contain MSG: glutamate, glutamic acid, monosodium glutamate, monopotassium glutamate, calcium caseinate, sodium caseinate, autolysed yeast, textured protein, yeast nutrient, , yeast extract, gelatin, hydrolyzed protein, yeast food or natural flavor.